uhellstr/formula1-statistics-database/sql/README_FIRST.md

   -- Oracle Application express.
-  -- A USERS tablespace on around 500M-1G in size (Make it autoextendable) -- A instant client setup with a working SQlcmdline (sqlcl) since we install most of the objects with help of liquibase.
+  -- A USERS tablespace on around 500M-1G in size (Make it autoextendable) -- A instant client version 21.0 or higher with a working SQlcmdline (sqlcl) since we install most of the objects with help of liquibase.
+  -- SQlcmdLine version 23.2 or higher.

-## Prepare to install the necessary schemas
+## Prepare to install the necessary schemas.

+Note: You should run all script using SQLcmdLine instead of using sqlplus.

 The following schemas will be installed